Draft WCS budget cuts 41 teaching positions

 “This has been a struggle, not only personally but professionally, to get to his point,” Hall said.
 “I don’t make these recommendations lightly.”

 Saturday’s presentation was to give board members a first look at the budget.
-There will be another budget work session today at 5 p.m.
-It will also be livestreamed from the district’s website, wcshools.com.
+There was another budget work session Tuesday.
+Both sessions as well as budget documents are available on the district’s website, wcshools.com.

 “A lot of what we’re faced with today is what we’ve faced the last few years, is stuff we’ve put off because of no tax increase,” said board Chairman Larry Tomlinson.
 “We’re where we’re at today not just because of the pandemic, not because of what we’ve suffered from the tornado, but because of status quo budgets.”